top of page

 Sarah recently completed her music degree at Edinburgh Napier University where she graduated with first class honours, receiving the university medal for her class.
 Throughout her time at university Sarah worked closely with Edinburgh Young Musicians, assisting and teaching in pre-school and early years musicianship classes.
 As part of this she focused her 4th year major research project on the positive impact of a music education on children and young people.
 More recently, in the summer of 2022 Sarah completed a teaching post in Thailand where she taught music and English to the pupils of Romklao Kanchanaburi School.
 Sarah studied at the High School of Dundee where she achieved her DipABRSM on flute and her ARSM on alto saxophone in 2018.
 She currently plays and performs with the Dundee University Big Band and Dundee University Concert Band.
 Her previous ensemble experience includes performing with groups such as Flutes Unlimited, The Central Band Scotland, and the Edinburgh Napier University Orchesta.
 Throughout her time at university, Sarah has also participated in a number of projects as a studio musician and has performed in venues around Scotland such as the Usher hall and the Glasgow Royal Concert Hall.

-Hannah Smith guitar and ukulele teacher at Music Collective Scotland
+Daniel Fairley - Drum teacher at Music Collective Scotland Dundee

 Evan Hill - Drum tutor at Music Collective Scotland based in Arbroath